 Smith & Wesson delivered in a big way with the M&P 45, pistol only slightly larger in proportion than its older siblings.

 The M&P45 includes all of the features that make the M&P line so good and simply does so chambered in our favorite round, the .45 ACP.
 Ten of them, to be precise.

 The M&P45 still features the ambidextrous slide releases and reversible mag release found on other M&P’s and also has as an option a manual thumb safety in an ideal location, much the same in size, shape and feel as a 1911’s.

 The M&P is one of the slimmer pistols on this list, making it and its smaller M&P45C compact variant ideal for concealed carry among big-bore fans.

 It also features three interchangeable grip inserts that wrap around on to the sides of the frame, allowing the user to tailor the grip for their hand.

-All in all, a fine American made .45 semi-auto, from one of the oldest and most cherished of the American gun makers.
+All in all, a fine American-made .45 semi-auto, from one of the oldest and most cherished of American gun makers.
 A winning combination if there ever was one.

 - Ergonomics.
 Walther has hit a sweetspot on ergos and texture; not too rough and definitely not slick.